Latest Coronavirus (COVID-19) Information

 Our caring teams are ready to welcome new residents into our homes so that we can be there for those who need care and support.

 As part of our warm welcome, a nominated family member can help new residents settle in on their first day.
 We have clear protocols in place and ensure that new residents moving into our homes, whether from a local hospital or the community, have a negative COVID-19 test result in advance.

-Current government guidelines include an initial period of self-isolation to ensure the continued safety of existing residents and team members.
-During this time, new residents are supported to feel at home in their bedroom and will not feel alone.
+If a period of self-isolation is required, residents are supported to feel at home in their bedroom and will not feel alone.
 Every new resident will have proposed activities to participate in during this time, supported by various members of the team to cater for their individual needs and ensure they are comfortable throughout each day.